Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Related Work

 \section{Related Work}

-\citet{wang2023stylediffusion} first introduce the use of a diffusion model for content extraction and style removal.
-The diffusion model is fine-tuned to learn disentangled content and style representations. \citet{zhang2023inversion} propose to use text conditioning for style transfer with a diffusion model, where they learn the style of a target image through textual inversion. \citet{yang2023zero} utilize a pre-trained diffusion model for the DDIM forward step and use the guidance of gradients computed from designed loss terms that preserve the content structure. \citet{Everaert_2023_ICCV} take multiple style images and computes high-level statistics to learn a style-specific noise distribution.
+{\bf Diffusion-based style transfer.} Wang \etal~\cite{wang2023stylediffusion} first introduce the use of a diffusion model for content extraction and style removal.
+The diffusion model is fine-tuned to learn disentangled content and style representations.
+Zhang \etal~\cite{zhang2023inversion} propose to use text conditioning for style transfer with a diffusion model, where they learn the style of a target image through textual inversion.
+Yang \etal~\cite{yang2023zero} utilize a pre-trained diffusion model for the DDIM forward step and use the guidance of gradients computed from designed loss terms that preserve the content structure.
+Everaert \etal~\cite{Everaert_2023_ICCV} take multiple style images and computes high-level statistics to learn a style-specific noise distribution.
 Instead, Ditail preserves the content/spatial features in a source DM and performs transfer style using a target style DM.

-{\bf Image manipulation with diffusion models.} Pix2pix-zero~\citep{parmar2023zero} propose an image-to-image translation method that preserves the source image content without manual prompting to guide the translation.
-It automatically discovers editing directions that reflect desired edits in the text embedding space and retains the source image content by applying a cross-attention guidance loss throughout the diffusion process. ~\citet{hertz2022prompt} identify the importance of cross-attention in controlling the spatial information and its mapping to the text prompt, thus leading to three types of image editing.
-A few other works have attempted to manipulate image generation with personalized object images as guidance~\citep{ruiz2023dreambooth,ruiz2023hyperdreambooth, gal2022image}.
-Orthogonally, our work aims to enable personalized manipulation of image styles through the choice of target style DM, a realistic setup with many fine-tuned DMs available. \citet{tumanyan2023plug} propose a plug-and-play (PnP) method that edits a given image using a DM with extra prompts to guide the manipulation.
+{\bf Image manipulation with a diffusion model.} Pix2pix-zero~\cite{parmar2023zero} propose an image-to-image translation method that preserves the source image content without manual prompting to guide the translation.
+It automatically discovers editing directions that reflect desired edits in the text embedding space and retains the source image content by applying a cross-attention guidance loss throughout the diffusion process.
+Hertz \etal~\cite{hertz2022prompt} identify the importance of cross-attention in controlling the spatial information and its mapping to the text prompt, thus leading to three types of image editing.
+A few other works have attempted to manipulate image generation with personalized object images as guidance~\cite{ruiz2023dreambooth,ruiz2023hyperdreambooth, gal2022image}.
+Orthogonally, our work aims to enable personalized manipulation of image styles through the choice of target style DM, a realistic setup with many fine-tuned DMs available.
+Tumanyan \etal~\cite{tumanyan2023plug} propose a plug-and-play (PnP) method that edits a given image using a DM with extra prompts to guide the manipulation.
 PnP first performs diffusion inversion of the given image and extracts features and self-attention maps to record the structure and semantic information.
 Inspired by PnP, Ditail generalizes the concept of PnP to transfer information between two DMs and facilitates downstream tasks. \looseness=-1